Vishnu Govind: Career

 In 2020, he teamed up with Mahesh Narayanan for his films C U Soon and Malik.
 Having previously collaborated with Narayanan in Take Off(2017) as its sound designer, Govind handled the design, editing and mixing of sound for Malik.
 The film's theatrical release was delayed due to the COVID-19 pandemic and eventually got released on Amazon Prime Video in 2021.
 It received mostly positive responses from the critics.
-Behindwoods wrote: “The sound design was fabulous.
-The presence of deep bass at the time of actions and the perfect balance of ambience sound with the dialogues that carried an intensity made the scenes much more effective”.
+Behindwoods wrote: "The sound design was fabulous.
+The presence of deep bass at the time of actions and the perfect balance of ambience sound with the dialogues that carried an intensity made the scenes much more effective".
 The film earned him his first National Film Award for Best Audiography (Re-recordist of the final mixed track).
-The jury appreciated him for “creating a life like ambience through a dextrous audio scope."
+The jury appreciated him for "creating a life like ambience through a dextrous audio scope."

-Govind worked with A.R Rahman for the film Malayankunju(2022), which marked Rahman’s return to Malayalam cinema as a composer, after a hiatus of 28 years.
-In an interview with The Hindu, Sajimon Prabhakar, director of the film said, “It was not an easy project for the sound designers.
-We don’t know what are the sounds that one can hear under the ground.
-They had no references as well.”Govid used Dolby Atmos, an immersive sound format, to mix the sound in the film.
+Govind worked with A.R Rahman for the film Malayankunju (2022), which marked Rahman's return to Malayalam cinema as a composer, after a hiatus of 28 years.
+In an interview with The Hindu, Sajimon Prabhakar, director of the film said, "It was not an easy project for the sound designers.
+We don't know what are the sounds that one can hear under the ground.
+They had no references as well."
+Govind used Dolby Atmos, an immersive sound format, to mix the sound in the film.
 Following its release, the reception was generally positive with the film receiving praises for its scope, ambition and technical aspects.
-Lalitha Suhasini, former editor of Rolling Stone India wrote “The movie’s soundscape brings to mind Danny Boyle’s 2010 film ‘127 Hours’, both incidentally scored by A.R.
+Lalitha Suhasini, former editor of Rolling Stone India wrote "The movie's soundscape brings to mind Danny Boyle's 2010 film 127 Hours, both incidentally scored by A.R.
 Rahman.
-Govind makes us feel stuck with Anikuttan by creating a brilliantly lulling silence in the film.”
-Nirmal Jovial of The Week wrote “Malayankunju is a film that deserves a theatrical watch.
-The kind of experience it offers on a small screen will not be comparable to that on the big screen.”
+Govind makes us feel stuck with Anikuttan by creating a brilliantly lulling silence in the film."
+Nirmal Jovial of The Week wrote "Malayankunju is a film that deserves a theatrical watch.
+The kind of experience it offers on a small screen will not be comparable to that on the big screen."

-Since 2020, he has worked on the sound and mixing of numerous films, notably Anjaam Pathiraa(2020), Soorarai Pottru(2020), Ayyappanum Koshiyum(2020), Operation Java(2021), Kaanekkaane(2021), Mahaveeryar(2022), and Thallumala(2022).
+Since 2020, he has worked on the sound and mixing of numerous films, notably Anjaam Pathiraa (2020), Soorarai Pottru (2020), Ayyappanum Koshiyum (2020), Operation Java (2021), Kaanekkaane (2021), Mahaveeryar (2022), and Thallumala (2022).

+In 2023, Govind worked on the design and mixing of sound for the film 2018, The film received generally positive reviews and became the highest grossing Malayalam film of all time at the box office.
+Vijayalakshmi Narayanan of The Free Press Journal wrote "Akhil George's cinematography, coupled with Mohandas' production design and Vishnu Govind's sound, creates the sense of urgency and palpable tension, that will leave your heart pounding in instances, more than once."